gfed53/youtube-searcher-firebase/README.md

 2. Before you start using the app, you will need to supply the app with a few API keys.

-i.
-Navigate to src/components/library.js.
+..*Navigate to src/components/library.js.

-ii.
-Search for 'XXXXXX' using CMD+F (or whatever search command you can use) within that file.
+..*Search for 'XXXXXX' using CMD+F (or whatever search command you can use) within that file.
 You should find the places where the API keys are needed, as well as a Google Firebase database if you choose to utilize one.

-iii.
-Your Google API key is required, and it must have YouTube Data and Google Maps enabled for use.
+..*Your Google API key is required, and it must have YouTube Data and Google Maps enabled for use.
 The Yandex Translate API key isn't required, however (but don't try altering the translate search options if you don't have the key supplied!).

 A demo version is currently being updated and a link will be supplied right here when it's usable.